 |“I have a few gems,” Jack says.|

-He draws five of each gem from his pouch and scatters them on the stones at his feet so each facet can sparkle and shine in the midday sun.
+He draws a few of each gem from his pouch and scatters them on the stones at his feet so each facet can sparkle and shine in the midday sun.
 Agolozzagheridolihaabilzoloakengheri sidles closer like a cat, eyeing the gems sidelong as if he is not much interested.